turingschool/curriculum/source/projects/idea_box.markdown

 ## I3: Editing an Idea

-We can add new ideas and delete ideas we don't like, but sometimes things are almost right.
+We can add new ideas and delete ideas we don't like, but sometimes things are *almost* right.
 We should be able to improve existing ideas.
 Let's add a link for each idea that will take us to a page where we can edit it.

+### Adding an Edit Link

 We'll use the same positional identifier to figure out which element to edit.
+Let's use the url pattern `id/edit` where `id` is the position of the idea.

 ```erb
 <ul>